3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational Signatures: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our high-resolution 3D simulations reveal that magnetic fields significantly alter the development and morphology of the gap created by a protoplanet.
 Specifically, we observe that the embedded planet can lead to a concentration of the poloidal magnetic flux around its orbit, thereby enhancing angular momentum removal in the gap region.
-This process results in deeper and more pronounced gap formation, akin to those observed in inviscid disk models, and is characterized by a fast, trans-sonic accretion layer that is asymmetrically distributed with respect to the disk midplane.
+This process results in deeper and more pronounced gap formation, akin to those observed in inviscid disk models (e.g., gap depth versus time in Figure~\ref{fig:hillmass}b), and is characterized by a fast, trans-sonic accretion layer that is asymmetrically distributed with respect to the disk midplane.
 Notably, the accretion layer makes both updraft and collapsing flow possible in the gap.
-While a disk wind may not directly limit the growth of the planetary embryo, wind-driven accretion can indeed more rapidly deplete the mass reservoir feeding the planet.
+While a disk wind may not directly limit the growth of the planet, wind-driven accretion can indeed more rapidly deplete the mass reservoir feeding the planet.
 This suggests that protoplanetary disks may exhibit more complex gas kinematics potentially accessible through observations: beyond the non-axisymmetric features dominated by planets, magnetic fields cause both radial and vertical motions of the gas to extend beyond the vicinity of the planet, and the directions of these movements are no longer solely dependent on gravitational forces and pure hydrodynamic effects like the pressure gradient.